wakaflocka17/lip/expr/letarithexpr/README.md

-# Arithmetic expressions with let bindings
+# Arithmetic expressions with let bindings and dynamic type checking

 Extend the language of [arithmetic expressions](../arithexpr) with let bindnigs, according to the following [AST](src/ast.ml):
 ```ocaml